ankitwagh617/ankitwagh617/README.md

 # **Hi there! 👋**

 ### I'm Ankit Wagh, a B.E.
-Computer Science student at PUNE INSTITUTE OF COMPUTER TECHNOLOGY.
+Computer Engineering student at PUNE INSTITUTE OF COMPUTER TECHNOLOGY.
 I'm passionate about Competitive Programming and Problem Solving.
 ### Do checkout my Coding Profiles.
 <br/>
 <br/>

 # About Me-

-📚 Currently pursuing B.E - CSE with CGPA of 9.30.
+📚 Currently pursuing B.E - Computer Engineering with CGPA of 9.30.

 📧 You can reach me at: ankitwagh617@gmail.com.